kstrafe/elevators/README.md

 ```
 (state (
 	id                  ; A UUID.
 It will be stored, so restarting will give you the same UUID.
 Reset it by clearing temporaries.
-	name                ; A human-readable name given to the elevator (to make communication and detection easier)
+	name                ; A human-readable name given to the elevator (to make communication and detection easier).
-	position            ; The last known position of the elevator (in-between floors has no position)
+	position            ; The last known position of the elevator (in-between floors has no position).
-	servicing-requests  ; The requests that an elevator is currently servicing
+	servicing-requests  ; The requests that an elevator is currently servicing.
-	call-requests       ; The available call requests (buttons from outside the elevator) for all elevators
+	call-requests       ; The available call requests (buttons from outside the elevator) for all elevators.
-	command-requests    ; The available command requests (buttons from inside the elevator), only for the elevator holding it
+	command-requests    ; The available command requests (buttons from inside the elevator), only for the elevator holding it.
-	done-requests       ; The call requests that have been finished
+	done-requests       ; The call requests that have been finished.
 	opening-time))      ; The current open state of the doors.
 Decrements until zero and then continues servicing floors.
 ```